-Describe the hazards and threats that may affect the City of Oakland.
+Describe the hazards and threats that may affect the City of Oakland including the intersecting impacts of community conditions related to structural and systemic racism that disadvantage some communities in responding to and recovering from disaster events.

 Describe authorities, policies, and procedures that govern the City of Oakland, its employees, and its residents during a disaster.